vespa-engine/blog/_posts/2021-08-20-summer-interns.md

 engine and the workings of the company.
 At the start of our internship we got an introduction to the company and the tools that the they used.
-To get familiar with the vespa engine we went through the getting started tutorial, where we made made a news recomendation system.
+To get familiar with the vespa engine we went through the getting started tutorial, where we made a news recommendation system.

 During our internship we got to work on many different things, but our two main projects were to use Vespa to implement two sample